cappuccino/cappuccino/README.markdown

 Introduction
 ------------
 Cappuccino is an open-source framework in continuous development since 2008 and released under the LGPL2 license.
-It implements as much of the proven NeXTStep/Apple Cocoa API as practicable in the modern web browser environment.
-Resulting applications are served as HTML, JavaScript, and CSS, allowing deployment from any web host.
+It implements as much of the proven NeXTStep/Apple Cocoa API as is feasible and appropriate for the modern web browser environment.

 Benefits of Cappuccino's Cocoa implementation:
 * Cross-platform development – any programmer's text editor or IDE is sufficient.
 The compiler and other parts of the toolchain required to prepare applications for deployment are hosted by Node.js.